Synchronized Video Component

 Related Documentation

-- Media Management Guide - Learn about video security, precaching, and the differences between uploaded and external videos
+- Media Management Guide - Learn about HLS streaming, video security, and precaching

 - Image Component - Display images in your experiments (also supports precaching)